sidechain-solutions/chronicler/README.md

-# Chronicler
+# Chronicler Core Node

-A distributed network to store, audit, or verify various types of data built using the Lisk SDK.
+Backend for running Chronicler Core Nodes.
+A Lisk SDK based decentralized Blockchain to store, audit, or verify various types of data.

+See https://chronicler.cc for a live demo or https://api.chronicler.cc for API access.

 ### Prerequisites